Interactive artifacts

 Interactive artifacts support:

-• Sharing an interactive artifact publishes the current Canvas HTML view into a standalone page.
+- Sharing an interactive artifact publishes the current view into a standalone page.

-• The artifact is coupled with further chat changes.
-You can continue iterating in Canvas, and viewers see the latest version.
+- You can continue iterating alongside Glean, and viewers see the latest version.

-• Interactive artifacts are visible in Glean search, alongside other important work outputs.
+- Interactive artifacts are visible in Glean search and library.

 How to use interactive artifacts